 In most cases, highway accidents happen due to high speed driving through congested areas of a road.
 Moreover, a large number of cargo trucks and large commercial vehicles travel through the highways of Illinois, making the Illinois highways even more prone to fatal accidents.
 This is because large commercial vehicles running at a high speed take more time to stop in the event of an emergency.

 Another factor increasing accident risks in Illinois highways is the increase of speed limit on some highways at rural areas of the state.
 In most of those highways, the speed limit has been raised by only five miles per hour (MPH), but this small increase may result in more highway accidents.
 The higher the speed, the more difficult it would be for the drivers to stop their vehicles quickly if they see a collision up ahead.
 Drivers need to be more careful and leave a safe distance from the car ahead of them to avoid automobile collisions.

 Illinois Personal Injury Accident Lawyer

 If you or someone close to you has been injured in a car accident, you should get in touch with a competent Chicago car accident attorney, especially if someone has been fatally injured.
 Make sure you choose to work with an attorney who is experienced in handling fatal accident cases as they may be in the best position to help family members get the compensation they deserve following the loss of their loved one.
-At Willens Injury Law Offices we care deeply and understand that no sum of money can replace the loss of a loved one or a permanent injury.
+At Willens & Baez we care deeply and understand that no sum of money can replace the loss of a loved one or a permanent injury.
 However, we feel that those who jeopardize the lives of others by behaving recklessly should pay for their actions.